JakeCowton/Pok-e-Lol/readme.md

 ### OCEAN Emotion modelling
 Each champion will get a score for each of the components of OCEAN.
 These will be used to make decisions.

+Openness, conscientiousness and agreeableness are used to calculate `logic` by taking the majority of whether they point to high or low logic.
+If the majority point to high then `logic` is set to high and vice versa.

 #### Openness

 Scores here are inversely proportional to logic.